- What is the Capital City Fellows Program?

-To be eligible to participate in the Capital City Fellows Program, applicants must have earned their graduate degree (with a GPA of 3.5 or higher) within two to three years prior to the start of the October fellowship.
-In other words, Fellows starting in 2017 must have earned their master’s degree between October 2015 and October 2017.
-Waivers to this requirement are granted in exceptional cases.
+To be eligible to participate in the Capital City Fellows Program, applicants must have earned their graduate degree (with a GPA of 3.5 or higher; 3.0 required for J.D. within two years prior to the start of the October fellowship.
 Please contact the program manager for more information.

-There is no subject-specific master’s degree requirement although the program mainly attracts people focused on public administration, public policy, urban planning, public health, business administration, social work, or transportation planning and engineering.
+There is no subject specific master’s degree requirement although the program mainly attracts people focused on public administration, public policy, urban planning, public health, business administration, social work, or transportation planning and engineering.
 Law school graduates are also applicable.
 Applicants must demonstrate a commitment to public service and an interest in public policy and management.
 In addition, Fellows must be District residents or become District residents within 180 days of their start date.

 What is the process for selecting Fellows?

 An Advisory Board reviews all the applications and invites superior applicants for a phone interview.
-Candidates will be informed after the phone interview if they are invited to come to an all-day interview session held in the District in June/July.
-(Note that candidates are required to pay their own way to the interview.)
-At the June/July session, the Advisory Board evaluates applicants based on an individual interview, a writing assessment, and a group exercise completed that day.
+Candidates will be informed after the phone interview if they are invited to come to an all-day interview session held in the District in September (Note that candidates are required to pay their own way to the interview).
+At the September interview session, the Advisory Board evaluates applicants based on a writing assessment and a group exercise.
 Candidates are informed if they are selected for the fellowship in late September.
 Fellows official start date will be in October.